RobertWHurst/KeyboardJS/readme.md

     /app.js
     /index.html

-Import the module with an AMD module loader such as RequireJS.
+load the script with a script tag.

 ##### Example index.html